 Stress and Healthy Coping

 - Suicide Prevention Hotline or 1-800-273-8255

 - U of Michigan hotline: 734-936-5900

 Relationship Difficulty — Stress on Relationships

-If you are looking for other local resources (Grief Support, AA, NA, etc.) as well as different types of counseling please contact our Care Director, DeeDee Rhoades (email@example.com) or 734-944-5397.
+If you are looking for other local resources (Grief Support, AA, NA, etc.) as well as different types of counseling please contact our Care Director, DeeDee Rhoades (firstname.lastname@example.org), 734-944-5397, or complete a Care Request form.
 Whatever your need is, we will do our best to connect you with local resources.